 Basic Financial Statements.
-Includes a statements of net position, revenues, expenses and changes in net position, and cash flows.
+Includes statements of net position, revenues, expenses and changes in net position, and cash flows.
 The notes to the financial statements provide additional disclosures required by governmental accounting standards and provide information to assist the reader in understanding the District's financial condition.

 Individual Fund Schedules.
 Readers desiring additional information on the District's two funds can find it in this section of this report.
-Included within this section are: The schedules of revenues, expenditures and changes in fund balance - budget and actual for the Solid Waste and the Solid Waste Sinking Funds.
+Included within this section are schedules of revenues, expenditures and changes in fund balance - budget and actual for the Solid Waste, the Solid Waste Sinking and the Solid Waste Post-Closure Reserve Funds.

 Audit comments and disclosures required by state regulations.
-Supplemental communication on district compliance and internal controls as required by Oregon statutes.
+Supplemental communication on district compliance and internal controls as required by Oregon state regulations.